Zukay2006/Helping-Hands-Animal-Welfare-Website-/README.md

 Added alt attributes for all images

-Used semantic HTML5 elements header, nav, main, footer
+Used semantic HTML5 elements such as: header, nav, main, footer

 Ensured sufficient color contrast